Access all of our event recordings — anytime, anywhere!

-One of our favorite ways to engage with current and aspiring Freight Farmers is by inviting them to join us for a live webinar.
-In each, interviewees share about the specifics of their farming project, offer up advice for future farmers, and answer audience questions.
-Get the details of what it’s like to be a hydroponic farmer — straight from the mouths of Freight Farmers themselves!
+We connect with current and aspiring Freight Farmers through our live webinars, where experts share insights into vertical farming, hydroponic growing systems, and sustainable agriculture practices.
+During each session, industry leaders discuss the specifics of their Freight Farms projects, offer practical advice for future farmers, and answer audience questions.
+Discover what it’s really like to be a hydroponic farmer — straight from the voices of experienced Freight Farmers themselves!

 Take a look inside a Greenery S farm.